virtualrobotix/vrbrain_nuttx/NuttX/nuttx/graphics/README.txt

 Directories
 ^^^^^^^^^^^

+  The graphics capability consist both of components internal to the RTOS and of user-callable interfaces.
+In the NuttX kernel mode build there are some components of the graphics subsystem are callable in user mode and other components that are internal to the RTOS.
+This directory, nuttx/graphics, contains only those components that are internal to the RTOS.

+  User callable functions must, instead, be part of a library that can be linked against user applications.
+This user callable interfaces are provided in sub-directories under nuttx/libnx.

+libnx/nx
+  Common callable interfaces that are, logically, part of both nxmu and nxsu.

 graphics/nxglib
+libnx/nxglib
   The NuttX tiny graphics library.
 The directory contains generic utilities support operations on primitive graphics objects and logic to rasterize directly into a framebuffer.
 It has no concept of windows (other than the one, framebuffer